 Storing leftovers in a slow cooker rather than an airtight container may develop mold more quickly than those stored properly.
 Also, leftovers that are left longer than the shelf life of the prepared meal, even if refrigerated, grow mold when they begin to decompose.

-Refrigerators inhibit the growth of mold during the shelf-life of the food, only when the food is properly contained, but refrigerators are dark and damp, which provides a breeding ground for mold on any foods that begin decomposition.
-That same moisture present from cooking in the Crock-Pot stays with the food if the entire device, with food, is placed in the refrigerator, which could enhance the potential for moldy food.
+Refrigerators inhibit the growth of mold during the shelf-life of the food, only when the food is properly contained.
+But refrigerators are dark and damp, which provides a breeding ground for mold on any foods that begins decomposition.
+That same moisture present from cooking in the Crock Pot stays with the food if the entire device, with food, is placed in the refrigerator, which could increase the chances of mold in the container.

-When you have finished cooking and serving foods that you prepared in your Crock-Pot, you need to wash the inner stoneware basin thoroughly with hot, soapy water.
-Failure to remove the traces of foods, meat juices and sauces can lead to mold growth; especially when you store the crock pot in a dark cupboard with food still on it.
+When you finish cooking and serving foods that you prepared in your Crock-Pot, you need to wash the inner stoneware basin thoroughly with hot, soapy water.
+Failure to remove the traces of foods, meat juices and sauces can lead to mold growth; especially when you store the slow cooker in a dark cupboard with food still on it.